heymikehaynes/crashthearcade/content/blog/2024/05-09-phones.md

 ## Best “fun” phone

 The OnePlus One was such a great phone to mess around with.
-Flashing different ROMs, swapping out the backplate, etc. Never a dull moment.
+Flashing different ROMs, swapping out the backplate, etc.

 ## Worst phone

 This was, without question, the Samsung Galaxy Note 3.
 The plastic phone felt cheap, the TouchWiz UI was sluggish and ugly, and the battery was terrible… I used it for a couple of weeks and returned it.
 This was where I first felt intrigued by “phablet” devices, but it was otherwise a brutal experience.
-And I owned a Blackberry Storm; think about that for a second.

 ## Best Android phone

-My “panda” Pixel 2 XL was the best Android phone ever, though the Nexus 6 was a close second.
-After the disaster of the Note 3, I was curious what using a good giant phone might be like.
-The Nexus 6 was that.
+My “panda” Pixel 2 XL was the best Android phone ever, though the Nexus 6 was a close second because of the size and stock Android.

 The Pixel 2 XL was a big, sturdy, gorgeous piece of hardware with a smooth, pure Android experience.
 Using the devices I did, it was as close as I ever felt that Google got to replicating the iPhone experience.